MadC

 MadC (born Claudia Walde, 1980) is a graffiti writer and muralist.
 She was born in Bautzen, Germany, and is most known for her large-scale, outdoor artistic paintings.

 MadC started as a teenage graffiti writer and has since developed her creative endeavors into various related fields (including as graphic design, writing, and fine art).
 MadC painted her first graffiti piece in 1996, being 16 years old.
 She studied at Burg Giebichenstein University of Art and Design in Halle and Central Saint Martins College in London.
 MadC carries a master's degree in graphic design.

-Philosophy

-It is MadC's philosophy that graffiti is the greatest way to express one's self due to the fact that the end product is all that matters and that no one has to know your true identity.